-Aggrieved Person: A person who either (a) is the applicant or the owner of property that is the subject of an application or a decision by an official; or (b) has a substantial interest in an action appealed from that is in danger of suffering special damage or injury not common to all property owners similarly situated.
+Aggrieved person: A person who either (a) is the applicant or the owner of property that is the subject of an application or a decision by a county administrative official; or (b) has a substantial interest in an action appealed from and that is in danger of suffering special damage or injury not common to all property owners similarly situated.
+For the sole purpose of appealing a final decision of the DeKalb County Zoning Board of Appeals to DeKalb County Superior Court the term "aggrieved person" shall also mean a member of the governing authority of DeKalb County, as that term is defined by section 1 or the Organizational Act of DeKalb County, in whose district the subject property is located and whose substantial interest is his/her responsibility to insure faithful administration of the law.